phf1001/semisupervised-learning-in-cibersecurity/README.md

 ### Welcome to semisupervised learning in cybersecurity! ✨

-Regarding this repository, two investigation lines have been opened: detection of attacks in recommender systems and phishing 🐟.
+Regarding this repository, two investigation lines have been considered: detection of attacks in recommender systems and phishing 🐟.

 </td>
 </tr>